 - Find out more about business buildings insurance

-Whether you run your business from an office, a storefront or your own home, there are measures you can take to prepare for storms this winter.
+Whether you run your business from an office, a storefront, or your own home, there are measures you can take to prepare for severe weather this winter.

-If your business premises is in an area of the country that’s liable to flood, it might be worth buying specialist flood defence products.
-Air bricks, sandbags and pumps are widely available, and could well keep your premises safe.
+If your business premises are in an area of the country that’s liable to flood, it might be worth buying specialist flood defence products.
+Air bricks, sandbags, and pumps are widely available, and could well keep your premises safe.

 You can check whether the area you live in is at risk on the Property Care Association’s website.

-If you keep anything outside - such as tables and chairs at a cafe, or stock in a shed for a home business - it’s worth bringing these in or securing them in place if there’s a storm warning in your area.
+If you keep anything outside – such as tables and chairs at a cafe, or stock in a shed for a home business – think about bringing these in or securing them in place if there’s a storm warning in your area.

-Storms can cause thousands of pounds worth of damage, so make sure you keep receipts for everything associated with your business in case you need to make a claim.
+Storms and severe weather can cause thousands of pounds worth of damage, so make sure you keep receipts for everything associated with your business in case you need to make a claim.

-Steps to take if your business premises is hit by a storm
+Steps to take if your business premises are hit by a storm

-When a storm hits there are a number of measures you can take to minimise the damage, but your first priority is keeping yourself and your staff safe.
+There are a number of measures you can take to minimise damage, but your first priority is keeping yourself and your staff (if you have them) safe.

 Keep well away from flood water, which can be deceptively powerful, and avoid any contact with water or electrics during an electrical storm.
 If you have staff, send them home in advance where possible.

-If there’s a flood warning, you should fit your flood equipment as soon as you can, and in the event of any kind of storm, make sure you turn off your water, gas and electricity.
+If there’s a flood warning, you should fit your flood equipment as soon as you can, and if there’s any kind of storm, make sure you turn off your water, gas, and electricity.